neociv/neociv/README.md

 ## Prerequisites

-All tasks are run via [cargo-make](https://sagiegurari.github.io/cargo-make/) as there are several custom steps that cannot be done using just cargo.
+Several tasks are run with [cargo-make](https://sagiegurari.github.io/cargo-make/) as there are several custom steps that cannot be done using just cargo.
 This ensures that all tasks are performed in the correct order.

 `cargo install --force cargo-make`